muchlakshay/CUDA-MLP-from-scratch/README.md

 - Fix faulty loss tracking
 - Implement better CPU support

-If you're reading this and know CUDA, feel free to help!
-I havent added comments yet but i'll do it soon.
+If you're reading this and know CUDA, feel free to help!.